Xentrk/netflix-vpn-bypass/README.md

 ### Collaboraters
 This project uses the selective routing method espoused by [Martineau](https://www.snbforums.com/members/martineau.13215/) on [snbforums.com](https://www.snbforums.com/forums/).
 His technical assistance and support helped to make this project possible.
-[Martineau](https://www.snbforums.com/members/martineau.13215/) provided the **Chk_Entware** function.
+[Martineau](https://www.snbforums.com/members/martineau.13215/) also provided the **Chk_Entware** function.

 ### Support
 Support for the project is available on [snbforums.com](https://www.snbforums.com/threads/selective-routing-for-netflix.42661/)